Thanatisia/SharedSpace/Docs/Linux/Ideas/starting-GUI-apps-from-tty/README.md

         + starting up a VNC server pointing to the Virtual Framebuffer environment
         + starting up a Websocket server pointing to the VNC server
         + Access the websocket URL to view the GUI application

+- '$DISPLAY' environment variable
+    - The '$DISPLAY' environment variable is used in Linux to specify the current TTY/Terminal Console it is working on
+        + To use a GUI application, you need to set the DISPLAY environment variable to point to the virtual monitor you wish to render the graphical environment on
+        + This is also used by 'xinit' and 'startx' to run Graphical environments/applications on a host
+    - To switch different Virtual Framebuffers
+        - Switch the Virtual 'DISPLAY' monitors
+            ```console
+            export DISPLAY=:[your-target-monitor]
+            ```
+        - This means that you can startup as many Virtual Framebuffers as you require (or indeed, as the system can handle)
+            + And you just have to change the virtual display value

 ## Resources